• >

 How long does a bridging loan take to approve?

-In terms of how long it takes for a bridging loan to be approved, in many cases you’ll discover within 24 hours.
-If successful, you may find the money is transferred to your account within two weeks.
+In terms of how long it takes for a bridging loan to be approved, in many cases you’ll discover within around 24 hours.
+If successful, you may find the money is transferred to your account within five to 21 days.

 Do I need a deposit for a bridging loan?